fosslight/hub-guide-en/menu/3_oss.md

 ## OSS Details
 {: .left-bar-title }
 Click the OSS Name in the OSS List.
-The Editable option and the Save, Sync, Copy, and Delete buttons are displayed only if you are an Admin.
+The Editable option and the Share, Save, Sync, Copy, and Delete buttons are displayed only if you are an Admin.
 ![OSS_DETAIL](images/2_oss_user_detail.png)

 ### Vulnerability Info